rfong/rflog/microblog.md

 title: Microblog
 ---

-Daily journal snippets with less rhyme, reason, or polish.
+Daily journal snippets with no rhyme, reason, or polish.

 <ul class="microblogs">
     {% for post in site.microblog reversed %}